jepler/chap-command-fuse/README.md

 A proof-of-concept fuse plug-in for chap.

-Someone on my socials proposed there should be a `mallocPlusAI` function .. and I realized you can kinda do it today, no changes to the C compiler necessay, by presenting a filesystem interface to an LLM.
+Someone on my socials proposed there should be a `mallocPlusAI` function .. and I realized you can kinda do it today, no changes to the C compiler necessary, by presenting a filesystem interface to an LLM.

 ## Installation